kwabenasapong/openpldoc/manual/source/songs.rst

 **Optional Split:**
     Inserts an optional split into the verse.
 An optional split is used by OpenLP to improve splitting verses when presenting on a screen where there is not room for the entire verse on one screen.
-If an optional split exists OpenLP will use it when splitting the verse, else it will simply split the verse when reaching the end of the screen.
+If an optional split exists, OpenLP will use it when splitting the verse, otherwise it will simply split the verse when reaching the end of the screen.

 If you have more than one verse, you would number them Verse 1, 2, 3 as needed.
 If you find the verse has too many lines for your screen, you can edit and